flutter/website/src/deployment/android.md

 {{site.alert.note}}
   Multidex support is natively included when targeting min sdk 21+.
-However, we do not recommend targeting API 21+ purely to resolve the multidex issue as this may inadvertently exclude users running older devices.
+However, it is not recommended to target API 21+ purely to resolve the multidex issue as this may inadvertently exclude users running older devices.
 {{site.alert.end}}